Ultimate Guide to Guar Fiber: Benefits, Uses, Nutrition & More

 Why Do We Use Guar Fiber in OLIPOP?

 At OLIPOP, we’re committed to supporting your digestive health with every sip.
-To do this, we include our unique ingredient blend OLISmart in every can, packed with fiber, prebiotics, and botanicals from natural sources.
+To do this, we include our unique ingredient blend OLISmart in every can, featuring a blend of functional ingredients to support your microbiome and digestive health.
 And guess what?
 Guar fiber is now an essential part of our OLISmart formula thanks to its prebiotic fiber content, which supports digestion, digestive health, and maintaining a healthy gut microbiome.
 So check out OLIPOP now and enjoy high fiber in every delicious flavor and can!

 Guar Fiber: The Takeaway